bbauska/ibm-intermediate-web-dev/README.md

 # Week 3 Summary: Introduction to Automated Build Tools (Webpack)

-In this module (24), you learned that:
+In this separate section, you learned that:

 -   Build automation is preparing the source code for production so that users can interact with it comfortably.